 In my practice I’m looking for customers that are:

 Because I know that these attributes, when combined with my own skills, will invariably result in my client’s success.

 I’m also looking for customers that have the money to pay, and are happy to do so, provided they get genuine value from what we do.

-The next section is about ‘Reaching potential customers‘.
-A key measure for your business.
+The next section is about reaching potential customers.
+This is a key measure for your business.